rafihendiansyah/Mobile-Chatapp/README.md

 A real-time chat application built with React Native and Firebase.
 This mobile application allows users to register, login, and send text messages and images in real-time with offline support.

+This project is created for the Platform-Based Development (PBP) course assignment.

 ## 📱 Features

 - **User Authentication**

   - User registration with email and password
   - Secure login with email and password
   - Persistent authentication state (auto-login)
   - Logout functionality

 - **Real-time Messaging**

   - Send and receive text messages in real-time
   - Real-time synchronization using Firebase Firestore
   - Message history with timestamps
   - User identification for each message

 - **Image Sharing**

   - Upload and share images in chat
   - Image picker integration
   - Base64 image encoding for storage

 - **Offline Support**

   - Local storage using AsyncStorage
   - Chat history persists when offline
   - Automatic sync when connection is restored